 the first vertebrate species to be listed by

 the U.S. Endangered Species Act as threatened by

 You may know that polar bears live only in the Arctic North, not in the Antarctic South.
 Interestingly, the word Arctic

 , and Antarctic

 comes from the Greek meaning the "opposite of the Arctic," or, "opposite of the (great) bear."

 Image credit: Michael Poliza, Natural Habitat Adventures

-Polar bears spend the majority of their waking time hunting and are dependent primarily on seals to provide the high fat content needed to survive.
-However, polar bears depend vitally on sea ice as a platform to hunt, as well as rest and breed, so even though they are very talented swimmers, the rapidly thinning ice significantly increases exposure and risk from fatigue and reduces the chance of a successful hunt.
+Polar bears spend the majority of their waking time hunting and are dependent primarily on seals to provide the high-fat content needed to survive.
+However, polar bears depend vitally on sea ice as a platform to hunt, as well as to rest and breed, so even though they are very talented swimmers, the rapidly thinning ice significantly increases exposure and risk from fatigue and reduces the chance of a successful hunt.